Technician applying garage door lubricant to hinges and rollers

 How to Properly Lubricate Your Garage Door

 A garage door is the largest moving part of your home, and just like a car, it needs regular maintenance to stay in top shape.
 One of the most important yet overlooked tasks is lubricating your garage door components.
 Done properly, this small job can reduce noise, extend the life of your system, and help prevent costly repairs.
-Here’s everything Calgary homeowners need to know to lubricate their garage doors like a pro—straight from the trusted experts at Crowfoot & Cross Town Garage Door Services.

 Why Lubrication Is Important